endo-do/PortfolioAnalyzer/README.md

 - Log files may be locked by the running Flask application
 - Stop the app or run tests that don't require file cleanup

+**Authentication flow issues (302 redirects):**
+- Tests expecting 200 but getting 302 - This is normal for authentication-required routes
+- Tests expecting 403/404 but getting 302 - Routes redirect to login instead of showing error pages
+- Solution: These are test environment differences, not application bugs

 **Many tests failing (145+ failures):**
 This is normal for the initial test run.
 Common causes: